Korzer420/LoreMaster/README.md

 - Quirrel in Crystal Peaks grants an ability.
 (Always present)
 - Emilitia in the city grants a power.
 - The statue of the Hollow Knight in the city grants a ability.
-- All ghosts outside glade except Cloth grant abilities.
+- All ghosts outside glade except Cloth and the dream warriors grant abilities.
 - Record Bela grants an ability (extra lore tablet)
 - Zote in Deepnest grant an ability
 - Tiso at Blue Lake grant an ability

 Currently not implemented:
 - The shield on iselda's shop grants you a bonus but not ability.
 (Is not required for the dirtmouth loremaster)
-- Lemm's sign on his shop (after getting a dreamer) grants a bonus but no ability (Is not required for city of tears loremaster)
 - All Dream Warrior statues grant a bonus (not required).
 - Elderbug grants the final power. (requires all other)